awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Fargate.md

 ### Amazon ECS Task Execution IAM Role<a name="fargate-tasks-iam"></a>

 There is an optional task execution IAM role that you can specify with Fargate to allow your Fargate tasks to make API calls to Amazon ECR\.
-The API calls pull container images as well as call CloudWatch to store container application logs\.
+The API calls pull container images as well as calling CloudWatch to store container application logs\.
 For more information, see [Amazon ECS Task Execution IAM Role](task_execution_IAM_role.md)\.

 ### Example Task Definition<a name="fargate-tasks-example"></a>

-The following is an example task definition using the Fargate launch type that sets up a web server:
+The following is an example task definition that sets up a web server using the Fargate launch type:

 ```
 {